 Who receives a WEA alert?

-We create a map around the exact spot we are trying to reach, which for this test is all of Multnomah County.
+We create a map around the exact spot we are trying to reach.
 Everyone with a WEA-enabled phone in that area will get the alert, even if they're just visiting or passing through.
-So, if someone from Seattle or Boston is visiting Multnomah County and has their phone on, they'll get the alert too.
+So, if someone from Seattle or Boston is visiting the area that is targeted for the WEA and has their phone on, they'll get the alert too.

-We are completely sure that cell phones or other mobile devices outside, but close to, Multnomah County will get the WEA alert.
+We know that cell phones or other mobile devices outside, but close to, the area targeted for the WEA will also get the alert.
 This is because the technology uses cell towers.
-In areas that are more rural, the alert might reach up to five miles outside the county.
+In areas that are more rural, the alert might reach up to five miles outside the alert zone.
 In busy city areas, it will reach less, maybe up to one mile.

 Officials take sending out a WEA very seriously.
 So, if you get a WEA, do what it says to protect yourself and immediately check local news for more information.
 During a real emergency, officials promise to give important information that can save lives, and we want to reach everyone.
 We want to make sure the public is safe, which means we will share as much information as we can in as many ways as we can.